Nonanal

-Nonanal, also called nonanaldehyde, pelargonaldehyde or Aldehyde C-9, is an aldehyde.
-A colourless, oily liquid, nonanal is a component of perfumes.
-Although it occurs in several natural oils, it is produced commercially by hydroformylation of 1-octene.
+Nonanal is an organic compound with the chemical formula CH3(CH2)7CHO.
+It is one of several isomers, all are colorless oil.
+The nonanals are classified as aldehydes.
+The linear nonanal is produced commercially by the hydroformylation of 1-octene.
+It is used as a fragrance.

 Mosquitoes

 Nonanal has been identified as a compound that attracts Culex mosquitoes.
 Nonanal acts synergistically with carbon dioxide in that regard.